Your free business.com+ membership unlocks exclusive tech deals and advisor support

 • Have sufficient cash flow: You must have enough money coming in to repay your loan.

-• Have a good credit history: Individuals must have a credit history that spans several years and an acceptable credit score (typically at least 680, but requirements vary).
-Businesses need a history of on-time payments, low credit utilization and no derogatory marks, such as judgments, liens, charge-offs or bankruptcies.
+• Have a good credit history: Individuals typically need a credit score of at least 680, though requirements vary by lender.
+Businesses need a track record of on-time payments, low credit utilization and no recent derogatory marks like judgments, liens or bankruptcies.

 • Have a tangible balance sheet equity position: This is the equity on a business’s balance sheet minus the value of any intangible assets (such as amortized loan costs, licenses, goodwill, customer lists, patents, copyrights, proprietary rights and trademarks).
 The accepted tangible balance sheet equity position is 10 percent for existing businesses, 20 percent for new companies and 25 percent to 40 percent for energy projects.